 At ICMHS, popular certificate programs include Public Health, Community Health, and Nutrition.
 Graduates from these programs are immediately employable as community health workers or assistants, but more importantly, they can progress into diploma programs without starting from scratch.

 Diplomas are where students begin to shape themselves into healthcare professionals.
-Requirements here are more defined: a KCSE mean grade of C plain or higher, with C in Biology and Chemistry as a baseline.
+Requirements here are more defined like a KCSE mean grade of C plain or higher, with C in Biology and Chemistry as a baseline.
 Strong performance in English/Kiswahili or Mathematics is an added advantage.

 Graduates at this level can go directly into the workforce - hospitals, NGOs, and county health programs actively hire diploma holders - or they can take the next step and enroll in degree programs.